Dean of Students Office

 Open Recreation: The fitness areas, multi-purpose courts, walking track and climbing wall offer opportunities for unstructured play and participation.
 Basketball, volleyball, and a variety of equipment and areas for working out, stretching, and socializing are also available.

-Intramural Sports Programs: Men's, Women's and Co-Rec intramural sports leagues are available for all currently enrolled WSU students as well as WSU faculty/staff members of the facility.
-Leagues and tournaments are available in a variety of sports, including basketball, volleyball, dodgeball, flag football, soccer, cricket and more.
+Intramural Sports Programs: Men's, Women's, Co-ed, and Open intramural sports leagues are available for all currently enrolled WSU students as well as WSU faculty/staff members of the facility.
+Leagues and tournaments are available in a variety of sports, including basketball, volleyball, dodgeball, flag football, soccer, Esports and more.

 Club Sports: The Mort Harris RFC is also the home for all Club Sports.
 Students interested in starting a particular club sport, are invited to consult our website to view the registration process and to become familiar with g.p.a., credit load, and insurance guidelines.
 All WSU Club Sports are fully funded by the participating students themselves.
-Current clubs include men’s and women’s soccer, men’s lacrosse, men’s and women’s volleyball, quidditch, and archery.
+Current clubs include men’s and women’s soccer, men’s lacrosse, men’s and women’s volleyball, track, equestrian, rowing and baseball.

 Fitness and Wellness Programs: Fitness assessments, personal training, and group fitness programs for every level of fitness are available to all students and members.
-All students and members have a free consultation included with their membership.
+All students and members have a free consultation included with their membership every year.

-Climbing Wall: The facility offers nine top rope anchors with dozens of routes which change regularly.
+Climbing Wall: The facility offers ten top rope anchors with dozens of routes which change weekly.
 All necessary equipment may be rented; day and yearly passes are available.

 Adventure Trips: The Mort Harris Recreation and Fitness Center offers a variety of outdoor excursions for novices to seasoned adventures.
 Trips include but are not limited to whitewater rafting, kayaking, skydiving, skiing and snowboarding, fishing, camping, and mountain biking.